google/ghc-source-gen/README.md

 # ghc-source-gen

 `ghc-source-gen` is a Haskell library for generating Haskell source files and code fragments.
-It uses GHC's [library API] for the latest up-to-date syntax, and provides a simple, consistent interface across several major versions of GHC.
+It uses GHC's [library API] to support the latest syntax, and provides a simple, consistent interface across several major versions of GHC.

 To get started, take a look at the [example](#example) below, or check out the